 Pregnancy is a unique time in a woman’s life, nutritionally speaking.
 Not only does the pregnant woman have to take in the proper nutrients to support her own body and give it strength while growing a baby, but she also has to be mindful of taking in what the baby needs while it is growing and developing.

 If you are on a plant-based diet, however, getting certain nutrients like lean protein and iron can be a challenge.
-A protein source like Nuzest Clean Lean Protein, which is made from pea protein, could be a healthy pregnancy addition on a plant-based diet.
-Clean Lean Protein supplies you with 20-21 grams of premium plant-based protein, plus it is a natural source of iron.
+Clean Lean Protein supplies you with 18-21 grams of premium plant-based protein per 25 gram serving, plus it is a natural source of iron.

 Table of Contents